infretis/infentory/infinit_nh3_inversion/README.md

 # Restarting infinit or continuing the simulation
 <details>

-If the simulation crashes at any point, you can restart the simulation by runnining
+If the simulation crashes at any point, you can restart the simulation by running
 ```bash
 inft infinit -toml infretis.toml
 ```